aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/pdfviewer/printdocumentwithsettings/_index.md

 ## PrintDocumentWithSettings(PrinterSettings) {#printdocumentwithsettings_1}

 Prints the Pdf document with printer settings.
-The output page size will fit the the document first page size.
+Printer page settings (paper size, margins, and so on) will be set to default values for the selected printer.

 ```csharp
 public void PrintDocumentWithSettings(PrinterSettings printerSettings)